InFAMys/Rooms/README.md

  npm install
  ```
  * Import Database (rooms.sql) To Your PhpMyAdmin
- * If You Want To Use My node_modules Folder, Extract Them In Root Directory With index.js, package.json, and package-lock.json
+ * If You Want To Use My node_modules Folder,Move Them Into Root Directory With index.js, package.json, and package-lock.json

  ### Running
  * Run With